V-Burton/Philospher/README.md

 Happy coding!

-**Edit** : Thanks to [Xavier](https://github.com/xaviecat), he shows me that i forgot to managed properly the case of a negative "time to death/sleep/think".
-Don't make the same mistake.
+**Fixed** : Thanks to [Xavier](https://github.com/xaviecat), he shows me that I forgot to managed properly the case of a negative "time to death/sleep/think or a negative/NULL number of philosophers".